kolide/nix-agent/README.md

 live in the [./tests](./tests) directory and are included via flake checks.
 They are currently intended to run in CI only.

-#### Running the mock K2 server
+#### Running the mock agent server

-To run the mock K2 server locally for testing purposes, you can run `python3 -m flask --app k2server run` from the `tests` directory.
+To run the mock agent server locally for testing purposes, you can run `python3 -m flask --app agentserver run` from the `tests` directory.